 To summarize, Verilog-AMS and VHDL-AMS contain all the capability needed to ensure that a model unit consists of only digital ports and/or analog ports.
-SPICE, VHDL-A(MS) and Verilog-A(MS), however, need extra data conversion, provided by the EDA tool, to ensure that any digital signals can be correctly processed.
+SPICE, IBIS-ISS, VHDL-A(MS) and Verilog-A(MS), however, need extra data conversion, provided by the EDA tool, to ensure that any digital signals can be correctly processed.

 - AMS Model Unit, Using an I/O Buffer as an Example